BhavikDThummar/demoworkspace/libs/minimal-gorules/docs/troubleshooting.md

   setProjectId(id: string): this {
     if (!id || !/^[a-zA-Z0-9-_]+$/.test(id)) {
+      throw new Error(
-      throw new Error('Project ID must contain only alphanumeric characters, hyphens, and underscores');
+        'Project ID must contain only alphanumeric characters, hyphens, and underscores', );
     }
     this.config.projectId = id;
     return this;